relaycoder/konro/README.md

   await db.write(state);
   console.log('Database saved!');

   // 5.
-QUERY the data with the fluent API. const authorWithPosts = await db.query(state)
+QUERY the data.
+Note that `db.query` also takes the state. const authorWithPosts = db.query(state)
-    .select()
     .from('users')
     .where({ id: newUser.id })
     .with({ posts: true }) // Eager-load the 'posts' relation